Most people think Russian is hard to learn.

 Just the fact that they do not yet exist (since Dutch is only spoken by about 30 million people in the world), means that students miss a large opportunity to practice.

-With Russian, you do not have this problem.
+If you want to learn Russian, you do not have this problem.
 You’re in a luxury position.
 You even get to choose which types of movies or TV series you prefer.
 You can find plenty of shows to watch with English subtitles.

 5) The verbs of motion are not that difficult, once you realize how they work